guld-games/Documents/contracts/games/odd-or-even.md

 ### 1) OBJECTIVE

-In this game, both players pick a number between `1` and `32768`.
-There are exactly `16384` each of odd and even numbers in this range.
+In this game, PLAYER-1 picks a number between `1` and `32768` and PLAYER-2 between `1` and `32767`.
 Without knowning PLAYER-1's number, PLAYER-2 guesses whether the sum of their numbers will be odd or even.
 Both players reveal their numbers, and if PLAYER-2 guessed correctly, they win, otherwise PLAYER-1 wins.

 ### 2) GAME PLAY